keldefrawy/keldefrawy.github.io/_rd_articles/outputs-and-vanishing-capability.md

 Without the last two, rising output may conceal capability debt.

+## Do not repair one proxy with a larger proxy

+The obvious response is a composite score: combine papers, citations, patents, funding, deployments, team retention, and public value with weights.
+That creates a more sophisticated target and a less interpretable failure.

+Unlike quantities can compensate in the arithmetic even when they cannot compensate in reality.
+A large publication count can cancel an irreproducible system.
+A profitable deployment can cancel a collapsed apprenticeship chain.
+An intact team can cancel a decade without a hard result.
+Once weights determine resources, actors optimize the exchange rate among categories.

+The capability balance sheet should remain a dashboard with **noncompensable constraints**.
+A mission may declare that some conditions are necessary—safety evidence, a reproducible build, a transition owner, or an independent successor—and report the rest as visible tradeoffs.
+Different fields will choose different constraints.
+What matters is that failure in one dimension cannot be hidden inside aggregate success without an accountable override.

+A useful review has three layers:

+1. **Typed outputs:** what artifact exists and what inference does it license?
+2. **State transitions:** what became known, usable, corrected, maintained, teachable, or accessible because of it?
+3. **Capability renewal:** which people, tools, relationships, and options now make the next important problem less costly or more possible?

+The third layer can be negative even after a valuable result.
+A team may rationally consume itself to solve an urgent mission.
+The account should record that trade rather than recode it as institutional success.

+## AI destroys the production-cost signal

+Before generative AI, a polished manuscript, codebase, or technical survey imposed substantial effort.
+That cost never guaranteed quality, but evaluators sometimes treated it as a weak signal that serious work lay behind the form.
+AI makes form, variants, and plausible supporting artifacts cheaper.

+This is good when it makes a small team more capable.
+It is dangerous when an institution keeps rewarding unit counts.
+The number of proposals, papers, experiments, code commits, or agent evaluations can grow while scarce human attention, independent data, physical tests, and accountable maintenance remain fixed.

+The metric response should move downstream toward harder state changes:

+- Can another team reproduce or operate the artifact?
+- Did a new measurement discriminate among hypotheses?
+- Did a correction propagate through dependencies?
+- Did users accept responsibility for maintenance?
+- Did an apprentice become independently capable?
+- Did the work reduce the reconstitution cost of a public capability?

+AI can help collect this evidence.
+It can also generate the evidence narrative.
+Consequential state transitions therefore need bound artifacts, named custodians, and independent checks rather than self-reported prose alone.

 ## A retrospective signal and its boundary

 The [NDSS Test of Time Award](#source-ndss-test-of-time-2024) is a rarer kind of evidence.
 It recognizes influence after a long interval rather than optimizing for immediate attention.
 In 2024 it recognized work I coauthored on an Internet-censorship system.
 That is meaningful evidence of enduring scholarly and technical influence. <span class="rd-evidence-token" data-evidence="D">D</span>